Footsteps (organization): Media exposure

-Footsteps has been featured in numerous media outlets, including The New York Times, The Wall Street Journal, The Guardian, PBS, NBC, and many others.
+Footsteps has been featured in numerous media outlets, including the New York Times, the Wall Street Journal, the Guardian, PBS, NBC, and many others.
 The book Unchosen: The Hidden Lives of Hasidic Rebels by Hella Winston relates the story of the founder of Footsteps and some of those who have gone through the organization as part of their journey to leave the Haredi and Hasidic communities.
 The National Geographic program, "Inside Hasidism", included a segment about Footsteps and some of its members.
-The 2017 documentary, One of Us, referenced Footsteps repeatedly.
+The 2017 documentary, One of Us, features Footsteps and its members extensively.